Domestication and foreignization: Theory

 In his 1998 book The Scandals of Translation: Towards an Ethics of Difference, Venuti states that "Domestication and foreignization deal with 'the question of how much a translation assimilates a foreign text to the translating language and culture, and how much it rather signals the differences of that text'".

 According to Lawrence Venuti, every translator should look at the translation process through the prism of culture which refracts the source language cultural norms and it is the translator’s task to convey them, preserving their meaning and their foreignness, to the target-language text.

 Every step in the translation process—from the selection of foreign texts to the implementation of translation strategies to the editing, reviewing, and reading of translations—is mediated by the diverse cultural values that circulate in the target language.

 He estimates that the theory and practice of English-language translation had been dominated by submission, by fluent domestication.
-He strictly criticized the translators who in order to minimize the foreignness of the target text reduce the foreign cultural norms to target-language cultural values.
+He criticized translators who, in order to minimize the foreignness of the target text, reduce foreign cultural norms to target-language cultural values.

-According to Venuti, the domesticating strategy “violently” erases the cultural values and thus creates a text which as if had been written in the target language and which follows the cultural norms of the target reader.
+According to Venuti, the domesticating strategy “violently” erases cultural values and thus creates a text as if it had been written in the target language and which follows the cultural norms of the target reader.
 He strongly advocates the foreignization strategy, considering it to be “an ethnodeviant pressure on [target-language cultural] values to register the linguistic and cultural difference of the foreign text, sending the reader abroad.”
-Thus an adequate translation would be the one that would highlight the foreignness of the source text and instead of allowing the dominant target culture to assimilate the differences of the source culture, it should rather signal these differences.
+Thus an adequate translation would be the one that highlighted the foreignness of the source text.
+Instead of allowing the dominant target culture to assimilate the differences of the source culture, it should rather signal these differences to the reader.